Easter Basket Collage

 Look at the “Saguaro Cactus” project for 3-4 year old kids.
 Older children can do the cutting and the gluing themselves.

-7. Tear, crumple,and glue art project "Vase with flowers" (click image for detailed instructions).
-Observatory
+7. Tear, crumple, and glue art project "Vase with flowers" (click image for detailed instructions). vase with flowers collage

 Copyright 2009 Toddler-net.com